15 High-Impact Marketing Ideas for Your Catering Business

 - Search engine optimisation (SEO) – Drive organic traffic to your site by sharing useful, topical content with key phrases and words.
 Utilise SEO to improve your search result rankings.

-- Social media – Build a presence and share news, updates, photos, videos, and useful tips on social media.
-You can also spay for targeted social media ads.
+- Social media – Build a presence and share news, updates, photos, videos and useful tips on social media.
+You can also pay for targeted social media ads.

 - Pay per click – Pay per click advertising lets you target specific search results.
 You can advertise for local searches (like “Sydney catering”) as well as events, such as “Christmas catering”, “office catering in Sydney”, and “wedding catering”.

-- Go local – Use SEO and attract local traffic to your site by using keywords specific to your region, town, and language.
-For example, you can target phrases like “Bryon Bay gourmet catering”.
+- Go local – Use SEO and attract local traffic to your site by using keywords specific to your region, town and language.
+For example, you can target phrases like “Chicago gourmet catering”.

 - Online directories – Boost your digital marketing efforts by adding your catering business to relevant online catering directories.
 You could focus on niches (like vegetarian food) and local areas.

 Testimonials can build trust and credibility for your catering operation.
-Have a systematic way of capturing customer feedback; for example, through an all-in-one catering solution like FoodStorm.
+Have a systematic way of capturing customer feedback; for example, FoodStorm’s Customer Feedback Tool.
 Highlight great reviews on your blog and social media posts, and have a dedicated page for testimonials on your website.

 Monitor testimonials and reviews on external sites like catering directories and review platforms.
 If you get a negative review, respond in a professional and positive manner so readers get both sides of the story.
 You can go one step further with customer testimonials by giving referral bonuses for recommendations and encourage returning customers at the same time.